yahoo/ychaos/docs/contribution.md

 You can also run all of the screwdriver validations at once using the script provided in the `develop` directory.
 Change the permission using `chmod +x develop/validate.sh` and run the script `./develop/validate.sh` to run all validations at once.

+## Coding standards

+This section of the document contains some of the coding standards followed in this package.
+It is recommended to read this and follow this for any contribution.
+Some of the preferred way of standards are mentioned.
+Although, most of the sub sections are provided with reasoning, this is not an official coding standard and can vary in special conditions.

+!!! hint
+    Note that this is a constantly updating section of the document and will receive more items based on our experience.

+### Imports

+#### Importing class

+If you are importing a class from a module, then import only the class from the module instead of importing the entire module.

+For example:

+=== "Preferred"

+    ```python
+    from pathlib import Path
+    mock_path = Path("/home/awesomeuser/mockdirectory")
+    ```

+=== "Avoid"

+    ```python
+    import pathlib
+    mock_path = pathlib.Path("/home/awesomeuser/mockdirectory")
+    ```

+#### Importing attributes/methods from module

+In case you want to import a method or an attribute from the module, whose name starts with a small alphabet, then import the module instead of method or attribute.

+**Reasoning**: If the module under change already has a variable named same as method/attribute, this will make you do an extra work of renaming all of those variables.

+For example:

+=== "Preferred"

+    ```python
+    import os
+    print(os.cpu_count())
+    ```

+=== "Avoid"

+    ```python
+    from os import cpu_count
+    print(cpu_count())
+    ```

+### `@staticmethod` vs `@classmethod`

+We generally use class method to create factory methods.
+Factory methods return classobject (similar to a constructor) for different use cases.
+We generally use static methods to create utility functions.

+### One Line if statements

+Use one line if statements if there is an else block defined and has some piece of code.
+If the else block just contains `None`, use a simple if statement

+=== "Preferred"

+    ```python
+    if True:
+        sum([1, 4, -3, 19])
+    ```

+=== "Avoid"

+    ```python
+    sum([12, 4, -3, 10]) if True else None
+    ```

+### Path operations

+Use [pathlib](https://docs.python.org/3/library/pathlib.html) for path operation instead of `os.path` as this has better methods of operating on path.
+It also has utility methods to resolve expand user etc.